Non-Fermi liquid induced by Bose metal with protected subsystem symmetries

 Considering the fermion-boson interactions in two and three dimensions, the bosons would condense at zero temperature if they are gapless at a specific momentum (unless they are Goldstone modes or gauge fields).
 This is the reason why such interactions are mostly studied near a quantum critical point for the bosons, where they remain gapless down to zero temperature.
-It would be interesting to consider an interacting boson system that remains gapless even without the quantum critical point and consider their interaction with fermions.
-The so-called Bose metal is precisely such a system.
-Here the elementary excitations are gapless in an extended region in the momentum space, which prohibits the condensation \cite{PhysRevB.66.054526,Sachdev2002,PhysRevB.100.024519,lake2021boseluttinger}.
-It is a consequence of the subsystem symmetry, where the boson number for each row and column of the underlying lattice is separately conserved \cite{PhysRevB.66.054526,seiberg2020exotic}.
-This phase was shown to arise in a model of bosons with a ring-exchange interaction in two-dimensional square lattice \cite{PhysRevB.66.054526}, where the correlated two-particle hoping preserves the subsystem symmetry mentioned above.
-Because of the restricted motion of the bosons and the subsystem symmetry, the Bose metal can be considered as an example of fracton phases \cite{PhysRevLett.94.040402,PhysRevA.83.042330,PhysRevB.92.235136,PhysRevB.95.115139,PhysRevB.74.224433,PhysRevB.96.195139,PhysRevX.8.031051,Nandkishore2019,Pretko2020,you2020fracton,PhysRevResearch.2.013162,seiberg2020exotic,10.21468/SciPostPhys.10.1.003,you2019multipolar}.
+If the interacting boson systems remain gapless at zero temperature and exist as critical phases, such systems, when they are coupled to fermions, may offer a novel platform (i.e.~without quantum critical point) for possible emergence of non-Fermi liquid states.
+Such bosonic ground states may be called the Bose metals.
+These phases have recently gotten much attention due to the connection to the physics of fracton quantum order \cite{PhysRevLett.94.040402,PhysRevA.83.042330,PhysRevB.92.235136,PhysRevB.95.115139,PhysRevB.74.224433,PhysRevB.96.195139,PhysRevX.8.031051,Nandkishore2019,Pretko2020,you2020fracton,PhysRevResearch.2.013162,10.21468/SciPostPhys.10.2.027,10.21468/SciPostPhys.10.1.003,PhysRevB.103.245128}.
+For example, the Bose metal phases that arise from the ring-exchange interactions are protected by the sub-system symmetry, i.e.~the boson number for each row and column of the underlying lattice is separately conserved \cite{PhysRevB.66.054526,10.21468/SciPostPhys.10.2.027}.
+Here, the elementary excitations are gapless in an extended region in the momentum space, which prohibits the condensation \cite{PhysRevB.66.054526,Sachdev2002,PhysRevB.100.024519,PhysRevB.104.014517}.
+A crucial question in the context of possible non-Fermi liquid states is whether the sub-system symmetries mentioned above can be protected even in the presence of the coupling to the fermions as such symmetries are the keys to the existence of the critical phase of bosons from the first place.